amingilani/mining-scripts/README.md

 ## What you'll get

-1 click and you deploy unlimited miners, with all your logs aggregated in a single place.
+1 click to deploy, and all your miner logs are aggregated in a single place.

 ![](https://i.imgur.com/DilzIkzr.png)